splunk/fluent-plugin-splunk-hec/README.md

 ### hec_port (integer) (optional)

 The port number for the HEC token or the HEC load balancer.
-The default value: `8088`.
+The default value is `8088`.

 ### hec_token (string) (required)